 Step 1-Prepare your oven

+Start by preparing the oven racks so that it fits your wood piece.
 Your goal should be to keep enough space/air around the wood piece to move.

-Keep the temperature 200 to 220 degrees F (or 94° to 104°C)
+After setting the racks, switch the oven on for preheating, keep the temperature 200 to 220 degrees F (or 94° to 104°C).

 If your oven comes with a convection fan, switch that on too.
+After about 10-15 minutes, check the temperature.

 Step 2-Put the wood inside

 Place the pieces of wood (like dampish or wettish wooden toys) on the rack in such a way that no two pieces touch each other.
+Also, while keeping, ensure that no pieces of wood should fall through the rack spaces.

 Just in case you are drying large-sized firewood in the oven for burning purposes, you should first cut the wood into smaller sizes using a firewood splitter.